DarrelRonald/Rhino3D-Aliases/README.md

 A custom set of Rhino3D v6 Alias shortcuts based upon the Maxwan AutoCAD shortcuts.

 ### Contributors
-These shortcuts have been developed by [@DarrelRonald](https://github.com/DarrelRonald) since 2007.
+These roughly 175 shortcuts have been developed by [@DarrelRonald](https://github.com/DarrelRonald) since 2007.
+They prioritize short aliases of between 1 and 2 characters to type in the command line.
+It drastically speeds up your drawing.
+The many shortcuts means that most common functions have a short alias already in this list.
+If you want to add new Aliases, you can refer to the weblink below.

 ### Installation
 1. Navigate in Rhino3D to ` Tools > Options > Aliases >` and then `import` the `.TXT` file in the repository.
 You should overwrite all existing alises, since you can always `Restore Defaults` later.